garrandall/popular-music-data/tracks/in-the-bush-musique.md

 In the bush (In the bush)
 In the bush (In the bush)
 You know you like it (Oh, I like it)
-You know you like it (Ooh, I like it)
+You know you like it (Oh, I like it)
 I said we like it (Oh, we like it, yeah)
 You know we like it (Yeah, we like it, we like it)
-You know we like it (Ooh...
+You know we like it (Oh...
 Hoo...
 Hoo...)
 We do it in the mornin' (Any time you can have it) Sometimes we need it (Every time that you need it)
 In the bush (You can get it, yeah)